How to sell or trade-in your Android phone to get the most money

 (Image credit: Ara Wagoner / Android Central)

-Often you'll need a SIM ejector tool to open the SIM card tray; the exact method will vary by device, but you likely remember where it's at from when you bought the phone.
+Often you'll need a SIM ejector tool to open the SIM tray; the exact method will vary by device, but you likely remember where it is from when you bought the phone.
 Your new phone will more than likely have one in the box as well.

-Not every phone or tablet will have an SD memory card slot, but you'll often find them alongside your SIM card slot.
-Memory cards will often store your photos and music, though the device itself has its own storage too.
+Not every phone or tablet will have an SD memory card slot, but if it does, you'll often find it alongside your SIM.
+Memory cards can store your photos and music, though the device itself has its own storage too.
 Use either your phone's native file manager or a third-party one (we like Google's Files app) to look in the folder where downloads, music, and photos may have been saved.
-From there, you should be able to copy them to your SD card before taking it out.
+From there, you should be able to copy them to your SD card before removing it.

 Back up data